 Saffron threads are collected and dried to be used as a seasoning and coloring agent in food.
 Saffron is the world’s most expensive spice by weight.
 Each strand is hand-harvested from the stigma of a crocus that can only grow in certain climates.

 Saffron threads are soaked in warm water or milk for several minutes prior to using it in a dish.
 This helps release the aromatic components of saffron.

 Poppy Seeds (Khus Khus)

-Poppy seeds or Khus Khus is an oilseed obtained from the poppy flower.
-The center of origin of Poppy is the Western Mediterranean region of Europe and is widely cultivated in India, Russia, Egypt, and many other countries.
-These are very tiny seeds, much smaller in size than mustard and are both dull white and black in color.
+Poppy seeds, or Khus Khus is an oilseed obtained from the poppy flower.
+The center of origin of Poppy is the Western Mediterranean region of Europe, and it is widely cultivated in India, Russia, Egypt, and many other countries.
+These are very tiny seeds, much smaller in size than mustard, and are both dull white and black in color.

 Sesame Seeds (Til)